cumtr/PmR/README.md

 ### 5. How to cite this work
 ----------------------------

-If you use this pipeline or seek for informations about ddRad-seq, please read and cite:
+If you use this pipeline or seek more information about ddRAD-seq, please read and cite:
 Cumer, T., Pouchon, C., Boyer, F., Yannic, G., Rioux, D., Bonin, A., & Capblancq, T. (2021).
 Double-digest RAD-sequencing: do pre-and post-sequencing protocol parameters impact biological results?.
 Molecular Genetics and Genomics, 296(2), 457-471.